 - men and women Traditional, Fancy dance, Grass dance, and the always popular hoop Dance.

-The hoop dancer could be one of three dancers depending on availability--
+- The hoop dancers could be different dancers depending on availability--

 - Navajo bow and arrow along with the basket dance